Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 Contribution Penalty

-Every time you commit a crime, you lose points with the region’s Contribution level. and happens regardless of whether or not you get caught.
+Every time you get spotted for committing a crime, you lose points with the region’s Contribution level.
 This is a flat cost that only depends on the type of crime you commit, not the severity of said crime.

 For example, you will lose 5 points if you steal something, whereas you will lose 30 points if you assault someone, but it does not matter if you assault a noble or a commoner, you will lose 30 points either way.